bashirsk/QuranApp/README.md

 # QuranApp

-### Just in the beginning development phase of Quran App
+### Just in the beginning development phase of the App